Energy-minimizing Mappings of Complex Projective Spaces: Infima of the Energy Functional in Homotopy Classes of Mappings

 \section{Infima of the Energy Functional in Homotopy Classes of Mappings}

-In this section we will complete the proof of Theorem \ref{infimum}.
-We will also discuss the problem of determining the infimum of the energy in a homotopy class of mappings of real projective space.
-We will prove a two-sided estimate for the infimum of the energy in a homotopy class of mappings of $(\R P^{3},g_{0})$ in Theorem \ref{rp3_inf_thm}. \\
+In this section we prove Theorem \ref{infimum}, and we discuss some corollaries of our results about pluriharmonic maps of complex projective space, in Remark \ref{pluriharmonic_remark}.
+We also discuss the problem of determining the infimum of the energy in a homotopy class of mappings of real projective space and establish a two-sided estimate for the infimum of the energy in a homotopy class of mappings of real projective $3$-space, in Proposition \ref{rp3_inf_thm}. \\

-In proving Theorem \ref{infimum}, we will use the fact that the infimum of the energy in any homotopy class of mappings from the $2$-sphere to a Riemannian manifold $(M,g)$ is equal to the infimum of the area (i.e. the theorem as it applies to $\C P^{1}$).
-If a homotopy class of mappings of $\C P^{1}$ contains an energy minimizing mapping, this follows from Theorem \ref{harmonic_conf_thm}, however a homotopy class of mappings from the $2$-sphere to a Riemannian manifold may not contain such a minimizing map.
-Sacks and Uhlenbeck studied the existence of harmonic and energy minimizing mappings of $2$-spheres in \cite{SU} and discuss this issue.
-We will show the two infima are equal via the following lemma, which we will prove by an argument adapted from the solution of Plateau's problem as in \cite{Law}:
+The proof of Theorem \ref{infimum} begins with the fact that in any homotopy class of mappings from the $2$-sphere to a Riemannian manifold, the infimal energy is equal to the infimal area.
+Sacks and Uhlenbeck established in \cite{SU} that the second homotopy group of any closed Riemannian manifold is generated by free homotopy classes containing harmonic maps that minimize both energy and area, however, as they discuss, the sum of two such classes may not contain a continuous, energy-minimizing map.
+We show that the two infima are equal in all homotopy classes via the following lemma, adapted from the solution of Plateau's problem:

-\begin{lemma} Let $f:(\C P^{1},g_{0}) \rightarrow (M,g)$ be a smooth mapping to a Riemannian manifold, and let $A(f)$ be the area of its image, as in the integral expression in (\ref{cpn_invariant}). \\